ABHAY-100/fosshack-privy/README.md

 - **End-to-End Encryption**:
   - PGP encryption for all message content
-  - Your keys never leave your device
+  - Your private keys never leaves your device
   - Messages stored encrypted in your browser only
   - No server-side data storage